Anton von Zach: Marengo

-At the same time - 1801 or 1802 - his other daughter Josepha (Wiener Neustadt, 11 June 1781 - Graz, 18 October 1857) married Hauptmann Ignaz Freiherr von Reinisch (Žatec, 9 June 1768 – Wiener Neustadt, 23 September 1843).
+In 1801 or 1802, his other daughter Josepha (Wiener Neustadt, 11 June 1781 - Graz, 18 October 1857) married Hauptmann Ignaz Freiherr von Reinisch (Žatec, 9 June 1768 – Wiener Neustadt, 23 September 1843).
 Reinisch was later awarded with the Military Order of Maria Theresia, was ennobled to Freiherr, later Feldmarschall-Leutnant and Director of the Theresian Military Academy in Wiener Neustadt.

 Napoleonic Wars

 Zach was promoted to Feldmarschallleutnant on 1 September 1805.
 That year he served as chief of staff in Archduke Charles' Armee von Italien.
 The army fought the Battle of Caldiero from 29 to 31 October.
 This action was Austria's best showing during the War of the Third Coalition.
 After the war, Charles dismissed Zach as too old to serve as chief of staff.
 On 23 September 1807, Zach became Proprietor (Inhaber) of Infantry Regiment Nr.
 15 and held the post during his lifetime.

 At the beginning of the War of the Fifth Coalition, an army under Archduke John of Austria invaded Italy.
 Surprised by the early timing of the invasion, the French commander Eugène de Beauharnais left garrisons at Osoppo and Palmanova and fell back to Sacile.
 Eugène unwisely attacked John's army and was defeated in the Battle of Sacile on 16 April 1809.
 Subsequently, the French general retreated to Verona.
 Meanwhile, John left a brigade under Zach to blockade the fortress of Palmanova.
 After John's retreat from Italy and the Battle of Piave River on 8 May, Johann Kalnássy's brigade became separated from the main army.
 Zach joined Kalnássy and both fell back across the Isonzo River into Carniola (modern-day Slovenia) on 13 May 1809.

 Eugene directed Jacques MacDonald to capture Ljubljana (Laibach), which he did on 23 May after seizing a fort at Prawald on the 20th.
 Zach and Kalnássy were too weak to oppose MacDonald's corps and 7,000 muskets, 71 artillery pieces, and large stockpiles of food and ammunition fell into French hands.
 An order of battle dated 15 May, names Zach as a division commander in Ignaz Gyulai's IX Armeekorps, located at Kranj.
 He supervised brigades led by Kalnássy, Alois von Gavasini, Ignaz Splényi, and Joseph Munkácsy.
 Gyulai's force later fought in the Battle of Graz from 24 to 26 June.

 Zach received the Order of Leopold in 1809.
 After this year, he was no longer employed in the field.
 He was deputy commandant of the Olomouc (Olmütz) fortress from 1810 to 1812.
 In November 1812, he became commandant of the fortress and in 1815 he became governor of Olomouc.
 Still governor, Zach officially retired from military service in early 1825 and was appointed to the rank of Feldzeugmeister.
 He died in Graz on 22 November 1826.